The following are recent Comprehensive Papers:

 - Ryan Bowen, “The Ethics of Santería: Spiritual Resistance to Oppression in the Americas"

-- Kevin Chaves, “Through Religion to Being and Time: Uncovering the Religious Foundations of Heidegger’s Authenticity" Awarded the Kairos award for Best Senior Religious Studies Comps
+- Kevin Chaves, “Through Religion to Being and Time: Uncovering the Religious Foundations of Heidegger’s Authenticity" Awarded the Kairos award for Best Religious Studies Comps

 - Nathaniel Crawford, “Jane Leade: Envisioning a Divine Feminine Order"